aricooperdavis/CORGI/README.md

 2. Clone or download this repository
 3. Navigate to it in your command prompt/terminal and run `python .\corgi.py`

 This will start a flask server that hosts the project.
-You can then naviate to `http://127.0.0.1:5000/` in your web browser to see the map.
+You can then navigate to `http://127.0.0.1:5000/` in your web browser to see the map.

 ### Options
 You can modify a number of options used to generate the map using the form on the right hand side of the map.
 The options available are: